 Investment Property Depreciation: New Build vs Existing Property

 Depreciation is one of the largest non-cash deductions available to property investors in Australia.
-But the amount you can claim varies dramatically depending on whether you buy a new build or an existing property — especially after the May 2017 budget changes.
+The amount you can claim varies dramatically depending on whether you buy a new build or an existing property — especially after the May 2017 budget changes.

 | New Build | Existing Property | |